Account Header.Menu

 Can I Buy Snus in the UK?

 You can buy tobacco-free snus (also known as nicotine pouches) in the UK.
-However, you cannot buy tobacco snus in the UK.
+However, you cannot buy tobacco snus in the UK - this also applies to most European union countries.

 How Does Snus Work?